OlfatSeid/Image-Captioning/README.md

        pip install transformers datasets
 3. Prepare your dataset in Hugging Face-compatible format.
-## Code Overview
+## Key Workflow
-- Loads the Llama 3.2 Vision model from Hugging Face.
+- Load the Llama 3.2 Vision model from Hugging Face.
-- Prepares the dataset for fine-tuning.
+- Prepare the dataset for fine-tuning.
-- Fine-tunes the model for the image captioning task.
+- Fine-tune the model for the image captioning task.
-- Saves the fine-tuned model locally for deployment.
+- Save the fine-tuned model locally for deployment.

 ## Example Code Snippet
                             from transformers import LlamaForCausalLM, Trainer, TrainingArguments